aakn/work-store/README.md

 #### API documentation

-API documentations (Swagger Docs) can be accessed at http://localhost:3000/apidocs/
+API documentations (Swagger Docs) can be accessed at http://localhost:3000/apidocs/ .
+Here the namespace is nothing but the directory.

 #### Configuration